nginx/unit-docs/source/configuration.rst

     * - :samp:`header_read_timeout`
       - Maximum number of seconds to read the header of a client's request.
-        If Unit doesn't receive the entire header from the client within this interval, it responds with a 408 Request Timeout error.
+        If Unit doesn't receive the entire header from the client within this interval, it returns a 408 "Request Timeout" response.

         The default is 30.